 Business degrees are usually just about marketing and accounting and not much about the “real world”.

-On the other side, STEM degrees (Science, Technology, and Engineering Majors) are very analytical and harsh to complete.
+On the other side, STEM degrees (Science, Technology, and Engineering Majors) are very analytical and hard to complete.

 One of the traders in my team was programming satellites before joining our commodity trading firm as a trainee.
 He admittedly went on to become one of the industry’s best.